-The Board has established a Management Engagement Committee which comprises all the Directors and which is chaired by Mr Naish.
+The Board has established a Management Engagement Committee which comprises all the Directors.
+The Committee has been chaired by Ms Fyfe since the retirement of Mr Naish on 6 December 2022.
 The Committee reviews the appropriateness of the Investment Manager's continuing appointment together with the terms and conditions thereof on a regular basis.
 It also reviews the terms and quality of service received from other service providers on a regular basis.
 Further details of the work undertaken by the Management Engagement Committee in relation to the terms of appointment of the Investment Manager is set out on page 41.
+The Management Engagement Committee has also reviewed the proposed timetable for the tender of the provision of external valuation services, which is anticipated to be completed during the forthcoming year in advance of the expected introduction of new rules prescribing the mandatory rotation of external valuers.